drupalglacier/glacier_article/README.md

-# glacier_article
+# Article
-A basic "Article" content type plus view with "all" contents list and "admin" display.
+A basic „Article“ content type plus view with „all“ contents list and „admin“ display.
 You can use this feature for a basic blog.

 ## About
 Github: https://github.com/maoberlehnerdrupal/glacier_article